How I Stopped Babysitting Claude Code

 The companion installation spec has the full breakdown if you want to reproduce the entire environment.

 I’m building DALP (Digital Asset Lifecycle Platform) with this stack.
-More of the skill system and agent workflows at github.com/settlemint/agent-marketplace.
+The skill system and agent workflows are at github.com/settlemint/agent-marketplace.